wp-document-revisions/wp-document-revisions/readme.txt

 * Can move document upload folder to location outside of web root to further ensure government- and enterprise-grade security
 * Easily translated to your local language

-Want to give it a try?
-Simply [download WP Document Revisions](http://wordpress.org/extend/plugins/wp-document-revisions/) from the WordPress Plugin Repository.

 *WP Document Revisions was developed by a [law student and a business student](http://ben.balter.com) with a [grant from Google](http://code.google.com/soc/), and in close coordination with and under the watchful eye of WordPress.org's lead developers (Although neither relationship should imply an endorsement).
 Special thanks to Jon Cave, Aaron Jorbin, Mitcho Erlewine, and Andrew Nacin for their guidance.*

 == Screenshots ==